-When entering into this area of design or building, you almost always find yourself imersed in a new language of technical terms to learn before you can converse with the experts.
-This is certainly true in building industry as almost any other involved artistc endeavor.
-Both in terms of terms that refer to the parts and pieces, to codes that affect them and terms that describe the tools of the trade.
+When entering into this area of design, you almost always find yourself imersed in a new language of technical terms to learn before you can converse with the experts.
+The Design industry as almost any other involved artistc endeavor. both have terms that refer to the parts and pieces, to codes that affect them and terms that describe the tools of the trade.
 So to get off of first base, let’s define some of the key terms that pertain, to help you be able to talk to them more intelligently.

 Specialization in Design uses an involved system of capture, for the image you want to see.